phanumat/Documentation/ref-docs/device-handler-ref.rst

 createEvent()
 -------------

 Creates a Map that represents an :ref:`event_ref` object.
 Typically used in the `parse()`_ method to define Events for particular attributes.
 The resulting map is then returned from the ``parse()`` method.
-The SmartThings platform will then create an Event object and propagate it through the system.
+The PEA HiVE platform will then create an Event object and propagate it through the system.

 **Signature:**
     ``Map createEvent(Map options)``